Forced scamming

 International Justice Mission (IJM) is one of the first organisations in the world taking action to stop forced scamming.
 We urgently need your help.

-How is IJM stopping forced scamming?
+How is IJM tackling forced scamming?

 IJM staff in Cambodia, Thailand, Myanmar, Philippines, Indonesia and Malaysia are on the frontlines, working with governments and foreign embassies to: